 Live events are no joke – and they can be a LOT more expensive and stressful than creating virtual products.
 Make sure you know WHY you’re doing this (and trust me, it’s rarely to generate day-of revenue).

-In my case, this event was intended as a special bonus for anyone who had ever done B-School with me.
-I’ve been mentoring and serving folks through B-school for over 6 years – but I had never done an in-person event.
+In my case, this event was intended as a special bonus for anyone who had ever done a program with me.
+I’ve been mentoring and serving folks online but I had never done an in-person event.
 I’m lucky to work with folks all over the world – but I rarely get to meet them.
 I love the online world – but there’s nothing like sharing physical space with the people who’ve been supporting you over the years.

 2. Carefully consider your costs and expenditures